hadizz/mern-todo-app/README.md

 cd backend
 ```

+*NOTE* : You can easily run `npm install` or you can follow these instructions.

 we need to initialize our project with a package.json file which will contain some information about our app and the dependencies which our app needs to run.

 using npm